politemangollc/neighborwho-assets/README.md

 Collection of Personal Information

-We may collect personal information such as location and device info when you create an account or contact us for support.
+We collect personal information such as location and device info when you use the app.
+We do not collect any other information from users.
+This may change in the future.

 Use of Personal Information

-We use the personal information that we collect to provide and improve our services, to communicate with you, and to respond to your inquiries.
+We use the personal information that we collect to provide and improve our services.

 Disclosure of Personal Information